Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Intermediate integrals of Goursat-type order MAEs

+Suppose, conversely, that $f$ is an intermediate integral of $\E$.
+In view of \eqref{eqDefProlungMf} and inclusion~\eqref{eqDefIntInt}, one has that

 for \emph{any} distribution $\D$ such that $\E_\D=\E$.
-We wish to show that, there is \emph{at least one} among these distributions such that $f$ is an its first integral, i.e., that the first inclusion of \eqref{eqFLAG345} is satisfied.
-Towards a contradiction, suppose that no distribution $\D$ is contained into $\ker df$, i.e., that $\Ddue_f:=\D\cap\ker df$ is a 2D sub--distribution of the 4D distribution $\C^1\cap\ker df$, \emph{for all} distributions $\D$ such that $\E_\D=\E$.
-Then, by Corollary \ref{corollarioUnPoPesante}, it is possible to find a (2D subspace) $L_{m^2}$ which is contained into $\C^1\cap\ker df$ and also trivially intersects one $\Ddue_f$, thus violating \eqref{eqImplicazioneInversaUnPoPezzottata}. \end{proof}
+We wish to show that, there is \emph{at least one} among these distributions such that $f$ is an its f\/irst integral, i.e., that the f\/irst inclusion of~\eqref{eqFLAG345} is satisf\/ied.
+Towards a contradiction, suppose that no distribution~$\D$ is contained in $\ker df$, i.e., that $\Ddue_f:=\D\cap\ker df$ is a 2D sub-distribution of the 4D distribution $\C^1\cap\ker df$, \emph{for all} distributions~$\D$ such that $\E_\D=\E$.
+Then, by Corollary~\ref{corollarioUnPoPesante}, it is possible to f\/ind a~(2D~subspace)~$L_{m^2}$ which is contained in~$\C^1\cap\ker df$ and also trivially intersects one~$\Ddue_f$, thus violating \eqref{eqImplicazioneInversaUnPoPezzottata}. \end{proof}

-\begin{corollary} If the derived flag of $\D$ never reaches $TM^{(1)}$, then $\E_\D$ admits an intermediate integral. \end{corollary}
+\begin{Corollary} If the derived flag of $\D$ never reaches $TM^{(1)}$, then $\E_\D$ admits an intermediate integral. \end{Corollary}